-Tell students that the Headbandz game and Photo Inferences are activities to introduce a more complex way of inferring- Text Inferences.
-Explain the meaning of inferences using an anchor chart similar to:
+Tell students that the Headbandz game and Photo Inferences are activities to introduce a more complex way of inferring- Using Text Inferences.
+Explain that an inference is:

 Then hand out printed notes of the anchor chart, have students write their own notes, or get creative with interactive reading notebooks like:

 Teacher Notes to help with explaining Inferences: